 - Blisters and brown streaks occurring from touching certain plants followed by sun exposure.
 These patterns result from brushing against a plant's stems or leaves when outdoors or from lime juice squeezed over the hand or down the forearm.

 - Blisters or swellings may occur minutes to hours after exposure to the plant and light, but more usually erupt about 24 hours after exposure, peaking at 48-72 hours.

 - Skin lesions may leave behind dark marking on the skin (postinflammatory hyperpigmentation).

 The main goal of treatment is to identify the photosensitising agent and if possible to avoid touching it.
 Photodermatitis is a self-limited problem that resolves spontaneously once the offending agent is removed or avoided.

-If allergic to a sunscreen agent, choose one without the responsible chemical or select a low irritant formula that relies on physical methods of reflecting sunlight.
+If allergic to a sunscreen agent, choose one without the responsible chemical or select a low irritant formula that relies on metal oxides such as zinc oxide or titanium dioxide.